-Exit Poll 2018 Telangana results: Republic TV predicts TRS to win 48-60 seats
+Exit Poll 2018 Telangana results: Majority believe KCR set to return to power

 The survey has forecast 48-60 seats for the TRS, 47-59 for Congress+TDP, 5 seats for BJP and 1-13 for Others.
 The majority mark in the 119-seat Assembly is 60.
 In 2016, the Telangana Rashtra Samiti had won 63 seats, Congress had won 21, TDP 15, BJP five and Others 15 in the 119-seat Assembly.

-The voter turn out in Telangana was 56.17 per cnt as of 3 pm.
+The voter turn out in Telangana was 56.17 per cent as of 3 pm.
 They were the last of the five states to go to the polls.
+Polling ended in 106 constituencies at 5 p.m. but those standing in queues were allowed to cast their votes.
+The exact poll percentage will be known after receipt of detailed reports from the districts, officials said in Hyderabad.

 In 2016, the Telangana Rashtra Samiti had won 63 seats, Congress had won 21, TDP 15, BJP five and Others 15 in the 119-seat Assembly.